MarquisTheCoder/python-qa-testing-selenium/README.rst

 |

 This is an indeed application automation utility I wrote to make the process of applying for jobs in tech a little bit less tedious(working smarter not harder).
 I understand the struggle of constantly applying for jobs to only get a response back from 1 out of every hundreds.
 That's what this bot is for the people.
-If companies can automate their hiring process and filtering with robots and job board platforms.
-Whats so wrong with applicants doing the same thing vice versa?

-If you came here looking for the `Binance exchange <https://www.binance.com/?ref=10099792>`_ to purchase cryptocurrencies, then `go here <https://www.binance.com/?ref=10099792>`_.
+If you came here looking for an application assistant you're in the right place!
-If you want to automate interactions with Binance stick around.

-If you're interested in Binance's new DEX Binance Chain see my `python-binance-chain library <https://github.com/sammchardy/python-binance-chain>`_
+If you're interested in contributing the this project or need assistance, please don't be a stranger I'm open to emails and DM's on any of the socials listed in my README

 Source code
   https://github.com/MarquisTheCoder/python-indeedbot